Looking Up: The wonder of the North Star

 Polaris is also a nice double star, visible in telescopes of three inch aperture or more.

-Last quarter-moon is on Sept.
-21 and new moon is on Sept.
-28.
+Last Quarter Moon is on September 21 and New Moon is on September 28.

 Keep looking up!